heaversm/wagtail/docs/getting_started/tutorial.rst

 Note the ``pageurl`` tag, which is similar to Django's ``url`` tag but takes a Wagtail Page object as an argument.

-In the Wagtail admin, create a ``BlogIndexPage`` under the Homepage, make sure it has the slug "blog" on the Promote tab, and publish it.
+In the Wagtail admin, create a ``BlogIndexPage`` as a child of the Homepage, make sure it has the slug "blog" on the Promote tab, and publish it.
 You should now be able to access the url ``/blog`` on your site (note how the slug from the Promote tab defines the page URL).